vuex-asr/vuex-asr/docs/learn-by-example/hello-world-of-2-way-binding.md

 ## next steps

-So now you now how to bind a state object as a simple model, let's take a look at how we could bind actions and mutations to take full advantage of vuex state-management.
+So now you know how to bind a state object as a simple model, let's take a look at how we could bind actions and mutations to take full advantage of vuex state-management.